ycshao12/ycshao12.github.io/_pages/about.md

 News
 ------
-- One misintegration case identified in our defect library Hydrangea has been officially assigned **CVE-2025-45150**.
+- One misintegration case identified in our defect library Hydrangea has been officially and publicly assigned **CVE-2025-45150**.

 Award